 Some have suggested that Paul’s reference to “tongues of angels” is proof that there is a heavenly language that only angels—and certain Spirit-filled believers—can speak.
 Let’s take a closer look at the verse and its context.

-When Paul speaks of “tongues of men,” he is most likely referring to gift given on the Day of Pentecost when the apostles were imbued by the Holy Spirit to speak languages virtually unknown to them (Acts 2:4-12).
+When Paul speaks of “tongues of men,” he is most likely referring to the gift given on the Day of Pentecost when the apostles were imbued by the Holy Spirit to speak languages virtually unknown to them (Acts 2:4-12).
 “Tongues of men” is a reference to the various human languages in use at the time.
 The Corinthian brethren so prized this miraculous gift that it became severely abused and counterfeited.
 Paul addressed this problem in his epistle.
 The Corinthians needed to know that God gave the ability to speak a foreign language as a sign, and the gift had some restrictions (1 Corinthians 14:1-33).

-When Paul speaks of the “tongues of angels,” he isn’t speaking literally of a “heavenly language,” as some want to believe, but was using a hyperbolic expression.
+When Paul speaks of the “tongues of angels,” he isn’t speaking literally of a “heavenly language,” as some want to believe, but is using a hyperbolic expression.
 Hyperbole is an exaggeration to make a point.
-Paul is saying that no matter how gifted one may be, whether in his own language, in foreign languages, or even in the hypothetical speech of angels, it’s all moot without love.
+Paul is saying that, no matter how gifted one may be, whether in his own language, in foreign languages, or even in the hypothetical speech of angels, it’s all moot without love.
 In fact, without love, one’s speech is no better than the useless babble of the pagan religions.
 The pagan culture of Corinth honored their gods in ritualistic ceremonies accompanied by loud musical instruments such as gongs, cymbals, and trumpets.
 Their worship was a chaotic cacophony.

 Speaking in “tongues of angels” is probably best understood as having the ability to speak with “divine eloquence.”
 As one well-known Bible scholar put it, “Paul is simply saying that, were he to have the ability to speak with the skill and eloquence of the greatest men, even with angelic eloquence, he would only become a noisy gong . . .”